 Li is particularly inspired by John Chambers, the CEO of Cisco, which has undertaken a massive program to drive decision-making down to local levels.
 Chambers says the idea unnerved him at first but that Cisco is now a faster, more responsive and more innovative company as a result.
 And he’s working fewer hours.
 Chambers provides critical support for the concepts outlined in Open Leadership: He has the unwavering support of Cisco’s board of directors, which enables him to talk honestly about his own reservations and the mistakes he has made.

 It is on the issue of mistakes that the author is most emphatic.
-Li stresses that businesses can only be innovative if they learn to accept the fact that failure is a necessary by-product of risk-taking.
+Li stresses that businesses can only be innovative if they learn to accept the fact that failure is a necessary by-product of risk-taking, but if you really aren´t sure what to do then don´t just do whatever.
+Make sure you´re relaxed when taking desicions, a great way to clear your mind is by applying auto suggestions to subconscious mind.
 Companies that successfully practice open leadership evaluate decisions based upon the thought that goes into them rather than the results.
 Failure is an opportunity to learn and try again and the only unpardonable sin is making the same mistake twice.